NateTheGreatX/hacs-nosana-node/README.md

 This integration allows you to monitor the status and specifications of a Nosana node in Home Assistant.
 It exposes multiple sensor entities for node state, hardware specs, network stats, market/reward information, and queue position by polling the Nosana APIs.

-Version: 0.1.8
+Version: 0.1.10

 ## Features
 - Configurable via Home Assistant's UI.
-- Node status sensor: shows "Queued" or "Running".
+- Node status sensor: shows "Queued" or "Running" (falls back to "Offline" if the `/node/info` endpoint fails).
 - Separate sensors for network and hardware metrics (so each value updates independently):
   - status
   - uptime (seconds)